 Again, this juice contains antioxidant vitamins A and C, which are excellent for the immune system.
 In addition to these vitamins, it contains minerals like magnesium, potassium, and iron.
 Magnesium helps to keep the thymus functioning at its best and is, therefore, an excellent anti-inflammatory agent.
 Iron is a crucial element in the natural growth of the immune system and is especially important for lymphocyte production.

 Turmeric is packed with useful nutrients that can help to support the immune system.
 Calcium is a key player in the immune system, as it provides the initial trigger to start the healing process.
 Adequate calcium intake will ensure your immune system is ready to roll when needed!

 - Vitamins A, C, and E

 - Flavonoids (in dark berries)

 This juice also contains some of the vitamins we’ve discussed above.
-In addition to the excellent benefits you’ll receive from the vitamins found in berries, you’ll also receive benefits from the Folate and Flavonoids found in berries.
+In addition to the excellent benefits you receive from the vitamins found in berries, there are also benefits from the Folate and Flavonoids found in berries.
 Folate, or folic acid, is a crucial element of the immune system.
-Studies show that a folate deficiency can lead to a decreased resistance to infection.
 Flavonoids, found in dark berries like blueberries, blackberries, and grapes, are powerful antioxidants with anti-inflammatory properties that help the body fight infection.

 Orange and Ginger